• Skip to main content

 2. Homemade Diets

-If you decide to plan your dog’s meals you should know that feeding a dog a ketogenic diet is a lot less complicated than it is for humans since they (hopefully) don’t eat many of the processed foods and sugar like cereals, candy, and bread.
+If you decide to plan and make your dog’s meals on your own, you should know that feeding a dog a ketogenic diet is a lot less complicated than it is for humans since they (hopefully) don’t eat many processed foods and sugars like cereals, candy, and bread.

 You can have your dogs abstain from grains and most plant-based carbohydrates like potatoes or fruit and their fat intake can be increased through meats like lamb, beef, and fish.
 You can also increase green vegetables like broccoli and kale, but not carb-heavy vegetables like carrots and peas.
 (Source)